If you’ve played some video games specifically a role-playing game (RPG), then you’ve experienced how being a hero works.

 Video Game vs Real Life

 It fascinates me whenever I think about video games being translated into a real-life scenario.
-To an extent, there are subtle similarities if you think about it.
+To an extent, there are subtle similarities.

 Here’s how it goes: